Sophia Al Maria: Gulf Futurism

-In the late-2000s, Al Maria coined the term 'Gulf Futurism' to refer to the rapid modernization of Persian Gulf cities like Dubai and Doha following the discovery of oil.
-This term encapsulates the construction boom of luxurious hotels, malls, and megaprojects, and the assimilation of Bedouin tribes into an international consumer culture.
+In the late-2000s, Al Maria coined the term 'Gulf Futurism' in reference to the rapid modernization of Persian Gulf cities like Dubai and Doha following the discovery of oil.
+The term is intended to capture modernizing events such as the construction boom of upscale hotels, malls, and megaprojects, as well as the assimilation of Bedouin tribes into an international consumer culture.